-However, it’s not only important that a gap analysis be conducted; it’s also important that it be done correctly.
-Here are 4 steps that are critical for every information security gap analysis.
+But it’s not enough to merely conduct a security gap analysis – you need to be sure it’s being done correctly.
+Here are four steps that are critical for every information security gap analysis.

 One of the most common frameworks is the ISO/EIC – 27002 standard.
-ISO/IEC 27002:2013 provides best practice recommendations on information security management.
-This standard covers best practices for such key security areas as risk assessment, access control, change management, physical security, and others.
+This standard covers best practices for key security areas such as risk assessment, access control, change management, physical security and others.

-It’s also important for the security analysts to conduct in-depth interviews with your company’s key stakeholders and specific departments like HR and legal.
-Usually this includes IT staff, security administrators (if you have a dedicated security team in house), and anyone who works with the network, servers or workstations.
-Good security practices involve everyone in the company.
+Security analysts should conduct in-depth interviews with your company’s key stakeholders and specific departments like HR and legal.
+This usually includes the leadership team, IT staff, security administrators (if you have a dedicated security team in house) and anyone who works with the network, servers or workstations.

-Many of the risks that company networks face are caused by human intervention – an employee innocently clicking on a link in a phishing email, insufficient training, or an angry employee who purposely sabotages the network.
-We need to address human behavior if we want to do as much as possible to decrease threats to data.
+Many of the risks that company networks face are caused by humans – an employee innocently clicks a link in a phishing email, leadership offers insufficient training or an angry employee purposely sabotages the network.
+Addressing human behavior is vital to decreasing threats to data.

 Key staff members can provide details on how the various controls are implemented.
 For example:

-The more we know about the people accessing your network and the controls that are already in place, the easier it is for us to help you create the right security analysis.
+The more you know about the people accessing your network and the controls that are already in place, the easier it will be to create the right security analysis.

 Data gathering has a clear objective: to understand how well the current security program operates within the technical architecture.